-When the enemy attack started, Capt.
-Maisey was at the western end of the base.
+When the enemy attack started, Captain Maisey was at the western end of the base.
 He immediately sped in his jeep to the Central Security Command Post.
-Realizing how critical holding Bunker Hill 10 was, Capt.
-Maisey volunteered to go there to direct the defense of that area.
-Shortly thereafter, he arrived at the bunker and took charge of the small band of men from the 3rd Security Police Squadron in the vicinity of Bunker Hill 10.
-The Communists attacked the bunker with a vengeance.
-They knew it was the key to overrunning the east end of the field, and gaining access to the planes on the flight line, the maintenance hangers. and other vital areas of the air base.
+Realizing how critical holding Bunker Hill 10 was, Captain Maisey volunteered to go there to direct the defense of that area.
+Shortly thereafter, he arrived at the bunker and took charge of the small band of men from the 3rd SPS in the vicinity of Bunker Hill 10.
+The communists attacked the bunker with a vengeance.
+They knew it was the key to overrunning the east end of the field and the maintenance hangers, and other vital areas of the Air Base.
 The enemy hit Bunker Hill 10 with everything they had.
-About twelve direct rocket hits at point-blank range were recorded by the enemy.
-On top of the bunker, one rocket put Sgt.
-Tuggle's machine-gun out of action.
-Sgt.
-Tuggle went below, grabbed another weapon, and continued to fight from within the bunker.
-The augmentee, ALC Behnke, remained on top of the bunker, and continued to fire his M-16 at the enemy enveloping the bunker.
+About 12 direct rocket hits at pointblank range were recorded by the enemy.
+On top of the bunker, one rocket put Sergeant Tuggle's machine gun out of action.
+Sergeant Tuggle went below, grabbed another weapon, and continued to fight from within the bunker.
+The augmentee, A1C Behnke, remained on top of the bunker, and continued to fire his

+M16 at the enemy enveloping the bunker.

-Capt.
-Maisey seemed to be everywhere.
-To direct and concentrate the fire power of the twenty or so Security Policemen in the general area on the enemy that was within 200 feet of the bunker, he constantly exposed himself to danger.
-To communicate by radio with the Security Command Post, Capt.
-Maisey had to leave the relative security of the bunker and expose himself to enemy fire.
+Captain Maisey seemed to be everywhere.
+To direct and concentrate the fire power of the 20 or so Security Policemen in the general area on the enemy that was within 200 feet of the bunker, he constantly exposed himself to danger.
+To communicate by radio with the Security Command Post, Captain Maisey had to leave the relative security of the bunker and expose himself to enemy fire.
 He did this throughout the battle.
 Above the noise of the battle, he yelled orders and directions to the men around him.
-His voice instilled confidence and bolstered the morale of the beleaguered defenders of the bunker.
+His voice instilled confidence and bolstered the moral of the beleaguered defenders of the bunker.

-At a time when bravery was common, Capt.
-Maisey's bravery under fire was uncommon and contagious.
+At a time when bravery was common, Captain Maisey's bravery under fire was uncommon and contagious.
 Though the small band of men did not know it, their position at times was surrounded by VC.
-Capt.
-Maisey and the other men continued firing.
+Captain Maisey and the other men continued firing.
 They kept the enemy pinned down not too far from their original point of penetration.
 No one knows how many enemy were killed by the men defending Bunker Hill 10.
-After the battle, over sixty dead VC were found nearby.
+After the battle, over 60 dead VC were found nearby.
+[Official Records later recorded 153 NVA KIA, and 25 taken POW]

-The bravery of the men in Bunker Hill 10 was matched by the incredible valor of other men of the 3rd Security Police Squadron.
-Sgts.
-William Piazza and James Loe did the impossible.
+The bravery of the men in Bunker Hill 10 was matched by the incredible valor of other men of the 3rd SPS.
+Sergeants William Piazza and James Lee did the impossible.
 Through a withering field of enemy fire, they drove a truck back to the base armory, loaded it with needed ammunition, and returned to their exposed position on the north perimeter road.
 From there, they proceeded to drive south across what would seem an impassable field - a field alive with VC.
-The men dauntlessly drove right up to the beseiged Bunker Hill 10. and under constant enemy fire resupplied the defenders of the bunker with enough ammunition to enable them to continue the fight.
+The men dauntlessly drove right up to the besieged Bunker Hill 10, and under constant enemy fire resupplied the defenders of the bunker with enough ammunition to enable them to continue the fight.
 When one knows the terrain these men passed through, and remembers the confusion at the time, and the danger of their cargo, he stands in awe at their courageous feat.
 It seems impossible.
 But brave men made the impossible possible.